 One of my favorite seasons in Europe, is SPRING!!
-If you are new to the area you are in for a plethora of color, activity and fun.
+Spring around Stuttgart is amazing.
+If you are new to the area, come discover this season with me.
+You will love the plethora of color, activity and fun.
 If you’ve lived here for a little while you know one of the blessings is the “change of season’s.”
 We actually have a few more than most people, there’s the usual, winter, spring, summer and fall, but we also have FEST and FASCHING season too – but spring, ahhh spring, it’s so pretty and lets face it, winter in Germany can be a little gray and gloomy.

 So with anticipation we get excited at seeing crocus blossoms, tulips, the almond and cherry blossoms and celebrating the upcoming wine season.
 I’ve created a spring festivals page as a one-stop shop with links and details additional information.